Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

 \subsection{Construction of the strange duality map}

-In this subsection, we use Theorem \ref{tpt} to construct the duality map $\mathsf {SD}$ mentioned in the introduction; see equation \eqref{sdm}.
-A similar construction was achieved in \cite {Po} in the case of curves by packaging together all the strange duality morphisms over the Jacobian.
+In this subsection, we use Theorem \ref{tpt} to construct the duality map $\mathsf {SD}$ mentioned in equation \eqref{sdm} of the Introduction when $c_1(v\otimes w)\neq 0$.
+A similar construction was achieved in \cite {Po} in the case of curves by packaging together all the strange duality morphisms relatively over the Jacobian.

-For the remainder of this section, it will be convenient to make the following additional assumption: \begin {itemize} \item [({\bf A.4})] $\,\,\,\,\,c_1(v\otimes w)>0.$ \footnote{This assumption is made for ease of presentation.
-When $c_1(v\otimes w)<0$, a similar discussion should be possible exchanging the $H^0$ and $H^2$'s.} \end {itemize} In particular, Serre duality implies that for any two stable sheaves $E$ and $F$ we have Furthermore, the locus has expected codimension $1$.
+We assume that The case $c_1(v\otimes w)\cdot \Theta<0$ is similar, and the needed modifications are explained in \cite{abelian}.
+Serre duality implies that for any two stable sheaves $E$ and $F$ we have Furthermore, the locus has expected codimension $1$.
 The defining equation of \eqref{thl} is used to prove that:

 \begin {lemma} There exists a natural morphism \end {lemma} Here we write for the multiplication by $(-1, -1)$.
-Since our polarizations are in fact assumed to be symmetric, pullback by the morphism $\mathsf j$ will not be necessary.
+Since our Mukai vectors are in fact assumed to be symmetric, pullback by the morphism $\mathsf j$ will not be necessary.

+Note that both sides are locally free.
+For the left hand side, we use \eqref{pback}.
+For the right hand side, we argue that $\mathbf E(w, v)$ satisfies the index theorem with index $0$.
+This can be checked after pullback under isogenies.
+To this end, we invoke \eqref{pback} and the fact that under our assumptions, $\mathcal L$ is ample, cf. the criterion used in the proof of Theorem \ref{tttt}, {\it Step 3}.